 Biggie's Burgers in Pacific Beach - San Diego, CA

-Dennis and I recently checked out Biggie's Burgers in the heart of Pacific Beach.
+Dennis and I recently checked out Biggie's Burgers (as media) in the heart of Pacific Beach.
 They have one other location in San Clemente and most recently opened this San Diego location.
 Biggie's Burgers is your family friendly, alcohol free spot with a classic american food menu while near the beach.
 There's even a large television where you could watch the local sports such as the recent soccer games.
 Across the Mission Boulevard street are popular boozy brunch spots like Duck Dive brunch (bottomless mimosas), etc.

 The roomy restaurant has multiple tables spread throughout the dining room.
 In addition, there's an open window seating that faces outward in the direction of the ocean.
 These counter height seats give a simple view of the busy beach street but might be a bit high for the little ones.
 Service was quick and friendly.
 Along the ordering counter wall, it showed the basic building blocks of the burger which you can customize to your liking.
 To get a feel of the menu, we ordered one combo meal which included a burger, side and a shake.
 I chose the classic burger so we could baseline the food.
 Dennis added a little fun flavor by choosing the BBQ burger.
 You save $2-3 with a combo.